How Long Does a Car Accident Settlement Take in New York?

 The time it takes to settle will vary from case to case.
 Sometimes, the parties are eager to settle quickly to avoid a costly trial.
 Other times, the parties are reluctant to settle and will only do so if the costs of a trial prove to be too overwhelming.
 The time it takes to settle may depend on what you are willing to settle for.
 If you have high demands, it may take longer to negotiate an amenable agreement for both parties.
 If you are more willing to compromise, you might reach a settlement faster.

 While a lawsuit is a good way to hold negligent drivers responsible for the havoc they cause, it may not necessarily lead to a full trial.
 While everyone wants their day in court, it might be smarter to accept a settlement offer and get your expenses covered.
 Our Bronx car accident lawyers can help you negotiate an acceptable settlement.
-Schedule a free legal consultation with our staff at The Carrion Law Firm by calling (718) 841-0083.
+Schedule a free legal consultation with our Manhattan car accident lawyer at The Carrion Law Firm by calling (718) 841-0083.

 How Quickly Can I Reach a Settlement After a Car Accident in New York?